What Are the Different Types of Proofreading?

 • All manner of print media and creative writing

 We hope this introduction to different types of proofreading has been helpful.
-You can also find some template style sheets for academic, business, and creative writing here.
+You can also find some template style sheets for academic, business, and creative writing in our resources area.

 And if you’d like to learn more about different types of proofreading and how to succeed as a freelance proofreader, you can find specific modules for academic, creative, and business writing in our Becoming A Proofreader course.
-You can even try the course for free!
+You can even try a couple of lessons for free!

 Start your journey